debugme/angular-tennis/README.md

 * The clientside assets (Javascript, CSS, images, etc) are named in a manner to facilitate cache-busting in the browser

 ## Development
-* Source maps are generated to reconcile generated CSS back to the source SASS files they are derived from
+* Source maps are generated to reconcile generated JS/CSS back to the JS/SASS files they are derived from

 # Install Steps
 * Install [Node 7.5.0](https://nodejs.org/en/)